 - The Inner Kids Foundation

-Teaching mindful awareness programs in under-served schools and neighborhoods in Los Angeles since 2000.
+This program taught mindful awareness programs in under-served schools and neighborhoods in Los Angeles from 2000-2009.

 The Tree of Contemplative Practices